close

 A labourer bends over as he carries packs of textile fabric on his back to deliver to a nearby shop in a market in Karachi on June 24, 2022. — Reuters

-In its Asian Development Outlook (ADO) September 2024 report, the bank said the growth rebounded to an estimated 2.4% in the ongoing year due to reforms aimed at the nine-month International Monetary Fund (IMF) Stand-By Arrangement (SBA) which contributed to improved foreign exchange reserve and restored bilateral and multilateral inflows bringing economic stability.
+In its Asian Development Outlook (ADO) September 2024 report, the ADB said the growth rebounded to an estimated 2.4% in the ongoing year due to reforms aimed at the nine-month IMF Stand-By Arrangement (SBA) which contributed to improved foreign exchange reserve and restored bilateral and multilateral inflows bringing economic stability.

-Earlier, sources revealed that the IMF's executive board is set to meet today wherein the Fund, as per Finance Minister Muhammad Aurangzeb, is expected to greenlight $7 billion, 37-month Extended Fund Facility (EFF) for Pakistan.
+The development comes ahead of IMF's executive board's meeting today (Wednesday) in which the Fund, as per Finance Minister Muhammad Aurangzeb, is expected to greenlight a $7 billion, 37-month Extended Fund Facility (EFF) for Islamabad.

 Speaking on the country's future, the ADB's DB Country Director for Pakistan Yong Ye said that Islamabad's economic prospects were closely tied to the steadfast and consistent implementation of policy reforms to stabilise the economy and rebuild fiscal and external buffers.